hexogencode/background_deleter/README.md

 # Background deleter

-## Removes image background when user enters a link on it
+## Removes image background when user enters a link on image

 The following Python libraries were used in this project:
 * requests, os and PIL to manipulate with image link and file